CraftTweaker/CraftTweaker-Documentation/docs/Mods/Modtweaker/Thaumcraft/Brackets/Bracket_Aspect.md

 # Aspect Bracket handler

-The aspect Bracket Handler allows you to retrieve a Thaumcraft [aspect] in case you need one.
+The aspect Bracket Handler allows you to retrieve a Thaumcraft [Aspect Stack](/Mods/Modtweaker/Thaumcraft/Aspects/CTAspectStack) in case you need one.

 Aspects are referenced in the Material Bracket handler this way: